hanabi/hanabi.github.io/Reference.md

   * Cathy knows that a *Discharge* has occurred from Alice's red clue.
 Thus, this must be an *Unknown Trash Discharge*, so Cathy's red card must be trash.
 Cathy marks her red card as red 1 (since that is the only possible trash red card) and discards it.
 * When multiple cards are clued with an *Unknown Trash Discharge*, **only the focus of the clue is considered to be trash**, meaning that *Good Touch Principle* applies to the non-focused cards.
 (Note that this is **the opposite of the *Trash Bluff***.
 In a *Trash Bluff*, when multiple cards are clued, **all** of the touched cards are considered to be trash.)

-### Out-of-Position Ejection & Out-of-Position Discharge

-* Normally, players are only allowed to perform an *Ejection* or a *Discharge* on the very next player (similar to a *Bluff*).
-* However, if an *Ejection* or a *Discharge* is performed, and the very next player does not have a *Second Finesse Position* or a *Third Finesse Position*, then they cannot demonstrate to the team that an *Ejection* or *Discharge* is occurring.
-* In this situation, the *Ejection* or *Discharge* is on the next player with a *Second Finesse Position* or a *Third Finesse Position*.
-The player being passed over knows that the next player will blind-play, so they can either discard or give an unrelated clue.
-After that, the next player should blind-play their card immediately to demonstrate what is going on.
-* For example, in a 4-player game:
-  * All of the 1's are played on the stacks.
-  * Bob's has two 5's in his hand in slots 3 and 4.
-(They were clued with number 5 as a *5 Save* earlier on in the game.)
-  * Alice clues red to Donald, touching a red 1 on his slot 1 as a *Play Clue*.
-  * Bob knows that Donald will think that this red card is red 2.
-But if a card blind-plays from *Finesse Position*, then Donald will think that the card is red 3.
-Thus, this must be an *Unknown Trash Discharge*.
-  * Bob does not have a *Third Finesse Position*.
-(He only has two unclued cards in his hand.)
-  * Thus, Bob knows that this is an *Out-of-Position Unknown Trash Discharge* on Cathy.
-  * Bob discards.
-  * Cathy blind-plays her *Third Finesse Position* and it successfully plays as red 2.
-  * Donald knows that since Cathy blind-played her *Third Finesse Position* card, this must be an *Unknown Trash Discharge* and that his red card is red 1.
-Donald discards the red 1.
-* Note that you are not allowed to perform *Out-of-Position Ejections* or *Out-of-Position Discharges* in reverse, unless it is super-obvious what is going on.

 ### 5 Number Discharge (5ND)

 * This convention only applies in the *Early Game*.